-Tulum has become renowned worldwide for its beach clubs, allowing you to be completely surrounded by luxury for the day.
+Tulum has become renowned worldwide for its beach clubs, famed for the ultimate luxury experience.

-By night, these beach clubs turn into some of the best parties hosted by famous DJs from across the world.
+By night, these beach clubs turn into some of the best parties hosted by famous DJs who fly in from across the world.

 How to pick the right beach club

-The entry cost to these beach clubs varies hugely depending on what one you pick.
+The entry fee to these beach clubs varies hugely.
 A lot of the beach clubs allow you to spend your entry fee on consumption.
-For example, if entry is $30, you can spend this on food and drinks and have access to the beach club.
-Prices range from $20 to a couple of hundred dollars for the day (yup, you read that right!).
+For example, if entry is $30, you can spend this towards any food and drink on the menu and have access to the beach club.
+Prices range from $20 to hundreds of dollars for the day (yup, you read that right!).